ecpunk/summarizer/README.md

 7. [License](#license)

 ## Introduction
 Summarizer simplifies the process of summarizing lengthy texts such as meeting minutes, project reports, or articles.
-It leverages powerful transformer-based models from the Hugging Face `transformers` library to generate concise summaries.
+It leverages transformer-based models from the Hugging Face `transformers` library to generate concise summaries.

 ## Features
 - Summarize meeting notes or any text quickly and efficiently.